 By Carole Herder

-Videos like this give me the goose bumps: http://youtu.be/U2fIZhAKfbw.
+Videos like this one give me goose bumps.
 It’s something that I will always aspire to but know deep down I will never quite get there.
 The time, patience and consistency required to achieve this, as well as a natural softness and apathy with horses, is monumental.

 On the other hand, there are plenty of little things we can still do with our horses to give us a small taste of this experience.
 I have managed to get my horse to follow me around the paddock in walk and trot, move all four feet individually as I ask and go through gates and turn and wait for me, all at liberty.
 Some parts are simply a training trick, some parts show that the horse genuinely wants to be with me.
 I think there is no feeling in the world like that of knowing a horse wants to be near me; the respect and bond that can be achieved is next to none in nature.